vuejs/eslint-plugin-vue/docs/rules/prefer-use-template-ref.md

 </eslint-code-block>

-This rule skips `ref` functions in template as their assignment is determined at runtime and `useTemplateRef` cannot be used there.
+This rule skips `ref` template function refs as these should be used to allow custom implementation of storing `ref`.
+If you prefer
+`useTemplateRef`, you have to change the value of the template `ref` to a string.

 <eslint-code-block :rules="{'vue/prefer-use-template-ref': ['error']}">